rust-gamedev/rust-gamedev.github.io/CONTRIBUTING.md

 [md-reflinks]: https://www.markdownguide.org/basic-syntax/#reference-style-links

-Ping the coordinators in the current coordination issue or WG's Discord channel if there're any questions.
+Ping the coordinators in the current coordination issue or WG's Discord channel if there are any questions.
 If something in this guide is unclear file an issue and we'll try to improve it.